 Must-Read: Calculating Test Automation ROI

-While there are multiple UI Testing tools in the present market, this guide will shed insights that are sure to yield the best results.
+While there are multiple UI Testing tools in the present market, this guide will shed insights that will yield the best results.

 1. In-House Device Lab

 This one should be obvious.
-Testers can run UI tests on real devices and verify the software GUI themselves if they have access to an in-house mobile testing lab.
+Testers can run UI tests on real devices and verify the software GUI themselves if they can access an in-house mobile testing lab.
 Of course, this is usually not an option for individual testers or small organizations because setting up such a lab incurs significant monetary investment.
-The lab must be populated with as many devices as possible since the current state of global device fragmentation means that any software will be accessed by a massive range of different devices and browsers.
+The lab must be populated with as many devices as possible since the current state of global device fragmentation means that a massive range of different devices and browsers will access any software.

 Remember that each device and browser has multiple versions, as does each operating system.
 When one does the math, the lab must be able to accommodate thousands of device-browser-OS combinations for both manual and automated testing.
 This can be a tall order even for the most cash-rich of companies.

 Of course, this applies to all kinds of software testing.
 But given the necessity and expanse of UI testing, this deserves special mention.
 By running UI tests on a cloud Selenium grid like the one provided by BrowserStack, testers can get quick and accurate results without hosting any on-premise devices.
 It allows iOS and Android UI testing on 3000+ real browsers and devices.
 By performing Selenium UI testing on these devices, testers can monitor how their website functions in real user conditions.